krepko7/Azure-Data-Factory/README.md

 <img style="float: right;" src="./graphics/solutions-microsoft-logo-small.png">

-# Azure Data Factory Workshops
+# Azure Data Factory Workshop

 This site is a map of learning content produced by and curated by Kirby Repko.
 These materials are meant to be instructor-led, but you can work through the materials on a test system on your own if desired.
 You can view all materials directly in this interface, or you can [view the raw github site for this content here](https://github.com/krepko7/Azure-Data-Factory).